1NT9NS9/1NT9NS9/README.md

 - reduction of downtime due to lack of materials by 10%;
 - reduction of urgent deliveries by 15%.
 * сode on request)

+## 5)Video
+The [app](https://github.com/1NT9NS9/telegram_video_bot) offers 5 distinct video generation modes and supports 10 languages:
+- Text to Video - Generate videos from text descriptions only
+- Text + Image to Video - Create videos using a text prompt and a single reference image
+- Text + First/Last Image - Generate videos with defined start and end frames
+- Text + Reference Images - Use separate asset and style reference images (1-3 of each) for more controlled generation
+- Text + Video Extension - Extend existing videos with new content based on text descriptions

 ## 6)Machine learning projects
 - Developed asset-price prediction pipelines for stock and crypto markets with **XGBoost** and **LSTM**